Mattias-Wikstrom/hyper-web/README.md

       target\image\bin\com.mattiaswikstrom.hyper.Hyper.bat
       ```

-## Getting Started with the Program
+## Getting Started with Hyper

+The feature that makes Hyper unique among drawing programs is the ability to change the curvature of the surface that things are drawn on.
+This can be done through the 'Edit Curvature' window.

-Use the following keyboard keys to interact with the program:
+You can use the following keyboard keys to interact with Hyper:

 - **Movement Controls:**
     - `Left`, `Right` – Turn around